MATLAB Function Reports

 When you simulate, update, or generate code from a Simulink® model that contains MATLAB Function blocks or Stateflow® charts with MATLAB® functions, Simulink generates a report for each MATLAB function in your model.
-Use the report to debug your MATLAB functions and verify that they are suitable for code generation.
-The report provides type information for the variables and expressions in your functions, which can help you to find the sources of error messages and to understand type propagation rules.
+The report provides type information for the variables and expressions in your functions, which can help you find the sources of errors and warnings.

 Stateflow produces one report for each Stateflow chart, regardless of the number of MATLAB functions it contains.